Washing mitt

-A washing mitt is a piece of terry cloth shaped like a pouch that the hand fits in.
+A washing mitt or washglove is a piece of terry cloth shaped like a pouch that the hand fits in.
 It is used as a type of washcloth to aid in washing the body, for example, to apply soap to the body, and to remove the soap with a rinsed out washing mitt.
-It can also be used to freshen up the face.
-Usually, a towel is used to dry off the body afterwards.
+Larger wash mitts are used for cleaning cars, boats, and other vehicles by hand.